Harry Warner: World War II

-Following a dispute over ownership of Casablanca's Oscar for Best Picture, head producer Hal B. Wallis broke with Warner and resigned from the studio.
-Following Casablanca, Humphrey Bogart became arguably the studio's top star.
-In 1943, Olivia de Havilland (whom Warner was now loaning to different companies) sued Jack Warner for breach of contract. de Havilland cited that the government laws only required employee contracts to reach a maximum of seven years; de Havilland had been employed under her studio contract since won her case, and many of the studio's longtime actors were now free of their contracts.
-To help keep these actors at the studio, Harry now decided to give up the studio's suspension policy.
+After a dispute over ownership of Casablanca's Oscar for Best Picture, head producer Hal B. Wallis broke with Warner and resigned from the studio.
+After Casablanca, Humphrey Bogart became arguably the studio's top star.
+In 1943, Olivia de Havilland (whom Warner was now loaning to different companies) sued Jack Warner for breach of contract.
+De Havilland cited that the government laws only required employee contracts to reach a maximum of seven years; When de Havilland won her case many of the studio's longtime actors were freed of their contracts.
+To help retain them, Harry decided to eliminate the studio's suspension policy.

 Postwar era

 In 1947, Warner, who was by now exhausted from all his years of arguing with his brother Jack, decided to spend more time at his San Fernando Valley ranch and to expand his interest in horse racing.
 Along with brother Jack, in 1938, Harry Warner became one of the founders of Hollywood Park Racetrack.
 In partnership with Mervyn Le Roy, he created the W-L Ranch Co.
 Thoroughbred racing stable.
 In 1947, the Warner-LeRoy stable was able to acquire a valuable racehorse named "Stepfather."
 Warner had a bitter rivalry with his brother Jack over the years, particularly due to Jack's longtime infidelities (as Jack had been engaged in affairs with a wide range of various women since Warner Bros.
 Inc. was established in 1923) and waste of the Burbank studio's money.
 In the 1930s Harry, like most of his relatives, also refused to accept Jack's second wife, actress Ann Paige - with whom Jack had an affair while still married to his first wife Irma Solomon - as a member of the Warner clan.
 When Jack and Ann officially got married in January 1936, Harry and the rest of the Warner family refused to attend the ceremony.
-In a letter Harry sent to Jack on his wedding day to Ann, Harry stated "the only thing that could come from this day was that our parents didn't live to see this."
+In a letter Harry sent to Jack on his wedding day to Ann, Harry said "the only thing that could come from this day was that our parents didn't live to see this."

-Throughout the early years of the studio's existence, various people, including Warner's younger brother Sam, had served as buffers between Harry and Jack.
+Throughout the early years of the studio's existence, various people, including Warner's younger brother Sam, were buffers between Harry and Jack.
 The last person to serve as a buffer between the two, father Benjamin Warner, died on November 5, 1935.
-Following Benjamin's death, Jack and Harry were now barely on speaking terms, and were merely just business partners to one another.
+After Benjamin's death, Jack and Harry were now barely on speaking terms, and were merely just business partners to one another.
 Jack's marriage to Ann was also arguably a huge turning point in the two brothers' fragile relationship as well; Harry's arguments with Jack were now practically on a daily basis.